nycdavid/engineering-records/content/posts/using-interfaces-for-flexibility.md

 The most significant bit is the `type operand interface{}`.
 What we're doing here is we're defining a type `operand` with an empty interface, which means we *don't require anything* for a type to implement the `operand` interface.

-What this translates to when set as a type for a function parameter is that we can pass *any* type to the above `concat` function and the compiler will consider that interface implemented.
+What this translates to when set as a type for a function argument is that we can pass *any* type to the above `concat` function and the compiler will consider that interface implemented (because operand doesn't require anything).

 We aren't quite done yet, though.
-Although we've accounted for the normalizing of the function parameter, Go's static typing is never too far off.
+Although we've accounted for the normalizing of the function parameter, Go's static typing isn't quite satisfied.
 We can't simply declare an empty interface and then do whatever we want with it once we have it.
-That would be a loophole that completely nullifies any of the compiler's attempts for type safety.
+That would be a loophole that completely nullifies any of the benefits of the compiler's attempts at type safety.

 What, then, does the body of the `concat` function look like?